CS467-VaultMaster/VaultMaster/backend/README.md

 #### User

-**POST /register**
+**POST /vaultmaster/user/register**
-- This endpoint is used by users to register.
+- This endpoint is used for user registration.
 - Users can create an account by providing a username, password, first name, last name, and email.
-- Upon successful registration, the endpoint will return a URI that will be used to generate a QR code for multi-factor authentication.
+- Upon successful registration, the endpoint returns a URI, which is used to generate a QR code for multi-factor authentication.

-**POST /login**
+**POST /vaultmaster/user/login**
-- This endpoint is used by users to log in.
+- This endpoint is used for user login.
-- Users will enter their login credentials (username and password) to receive a JWT token that expires after 10 minutes.
+- Users enter their login credentials (username and password) to receive a JWT token that expires after 10 minutes.
-- This endpoint keeps track of how many times the user attempted to log in.
-After 3 consecutive failed login attempts, the user account is locked for 10 minutes.
+- The endpoint tracks login attempts, and after 3 consecutive failed login attempts, the user account is locked for 10 minutes.

-**GET /otp_verify/{code}**
+**GET /vaultmaster/user/otp_verify/{code}**
-- This endpoint is used by users for multi-factor authentication when logging in.
+- This endpoint is used for multi-factor authentication during login.
-- After a successful login using a username and password/receiving a JWT token, users will be prompted to enter a 6-digit MFA code.
+- After a successful login (using a username + password and receiving a JWT token), users are prompted to enter a 6-digit MFA code.
-- The MFA code must be verified for users to be fully authenticated.
+- The MFA code must be verified for full user authentication.

-**GET /account**
+**GET /vaultmaster/user/account**
 - This endpoint returns user information for the currently logged-in user.

-**PUT /account**
+**PUT /vaultmaster/user/account**
-- This endpoint is used by users to update their account information.
+- This endpoint is used for updating user account information.
 - Users can update their username, password, first name, last name, and email.

-**DELETE /account**
+**DELETE /vaultmaster/user/account**
+- This endpoint is used for removing a user account.

+#### Vault

+**GET /vaultmaster/vault**
+- This endpoint retrieves the vault assigned to the currently logged-in user.

+**PUT /vaultmaster/vault**
+- This endpoint is used for updating the user's vault.
+- Only the vault name can be updated.

+**PUT /vaultmaster/vault/open**
+- This endpoint is used for opening the assigned vault.
+- Users are required to enter their master password (same as their login password) to open the vault and access their web credentials.

+#### Credential

+**GET /vaultmaster/credential**
+- This endpoint returns the list of web credentials in the currently logged-in user's vault.

+**POST /vaultmaster/credential**
-- This endpoint is used by users to remove their account.
+- This endpoint is used for adding a new web credential to the vault.
+- Users can enter a nickname, category, URL, password, and note for the credential they want to store.

+**PUT /vaultmaster/credential/{credential_id}**
+- This endpoint is used for updating a web credential in the vault.
+- Users can update the nickname, category, URL, password, and note of the credential.

+**DELETE /vaultmaster/credential/{credential_id}**
+- This endpoint is used for deleting a web credential from the vault.

 ## Encryption and Decryption
 <!---